CharlesEaster1/Assessment-Analysis-and-Hardening-of-a-Vulnerable-System-Red-Team-Blue-Team-/README.md

 <h1>Assessment, Analysis, & Hardening Of A Vulnerable System</h1>

 <h2>Description</h2>
-This walkthrough shows the process of what a red an blue team does.
+This walkthrough shows the process of what a red and blue team does.
 The red team completes security assessments and reports their findings.
 The blue team takes the information from the red team and hardens vulnerable systems.
 <br />